jmcerrejon/PiKISS/README.md

 ####[ HELP ME! ]

-**PiKISS** will be expanded according to users requests (ulysess@gmail.com) or  I'll append scripts that I consider necessary, but I call **to the community** to share, improve and help to add new scripts to the existing one.
+**PiKISS** grow up according to users requests (ulysess@gmail.com) or  I'll append scripts that I consider necessary, but I call **to the community** to share, improve and help to add new scripts to the existing one.
 If the project grow, **is up to you**.

 José Cerrejón [(@ulysess10)](http://twitter.com/ulysess10)